 Together with the Plantin-Moretus Museum (mentioned higher above), this is one of my personal favorite museums in Antwerp, also a good place to visit with kids.
 It’s very touching and eye-opening.
-Believe me, you’ll never look at emigration with the same eyes after visiting the Red Star Line museum.
+Believe me, you’ll never look at emigration with the same eyes after visiting the Red Star Line Museum.

 This rather recent museum is, in my opinion, one of the best things to do in Antwerp!
 Count 1.5-2 hours for a visit.